fkoolhoven/fkoolhoven/README.md

 <h3 align="left">I'm a sound designer gone software engineer, studying at Codam Coding College in Amsterdam.</h3>

-- 🌱 I’m currently learning the legendary C and C++ programming languages at [Codam](https://www.codam.nl/)
+- 🌱 I’m learning the legendary C and C++ programming languages at [Codam](https://www.codam.nl/)

 - 🎒 Besides that I have also completed online courses in web development and data/SQL

-- :office: I am currently an intern at [Sonos](https://www.sonos.com/en-us/home)
+- :office: I am currently a full-time intern at [Sonos](https://www.sonos.com/en-us/home)

 - 🔍 Always looking for ways to improve my code